kineticstoolkit/kineticstoolkit_doc/html/_sources/ktk_installing.md

 # Installing Kinetics Toolkit

 Kinetics Toolkit is distributed via both [conda-forge](https://anaconda.org/conda-forge/kineticstoolkit) and [PyPi](https://pypi.org/project/kineticstoolkit).
-The source code is hosted on [git-hub](https://github.com/felixchenier/kineticstoolkit).
+The source code is hosted on [GitHub](https://github.com/felixchenier/kineticstoolkit).

 Since reading c3d files relies on [ezc3d](https://github.com/pyomeca/ezc3d) which binaries are distributed only via conda-forge, the recommended installation method is therefore using conda-forge.
 If needed, go to the [Miniconda website](https://docs.conda.io/en/latest/miniconda.html) to install a minimal conda installation.

-## Install and update Kinetics Toolkit
+## Installing and updating Kinetics Toolkit

 In the Anaconda/Miniconda prompt or terminal: